 - Community property not worth more than $25,000.00 (cars excluded), and community debts no more than $75,000.00.

 If both spouses carefully review their financial information and qualify within these restrictions, they still have to provide the court enough information to confirm eligibility.
 But again, given California’s complicated system of community property, it might take the careful eye of a local attorney who can really confirm that an agreement is fair.
-So the following must be done:
+So the following must be done in San Diego County:

 - Both spouses must file a Joint Petition for Summary Dissolution of Marriage.

 - After the initial paperwork is filed, the parties must wait six months for a finalized divorce, which is state law.